StefanieSwz/fake-news-classification/reports/README.md

 ---

 For code formatting we are using ruff.
 You can automatically format your code pep8 conform with:

-`ruff format . # formats all files in directory, respectively` `pre-commit run --all-files # as ruff linting and ruff formatter are used as precommit hooks` Also every function is required a docstring in our repo.
+`ruff format . # formats all files in directory, respectively`

+`pre-commit run --all-files # as ruff linting and ruff formatter are used as precommit hooks`

+Also every function requires a docstring in our repo.

 This matters because of readability and mitigating having minor changes (as new lines at end of the script) during a commit.
 Having google doc strings in every function allows for facilitated code comprehension and is therefore a best practice.

 ---